According to Gallup research, only 12% workers say their company does a good job of onboarding.

 Why Are Onboarding Surveys Important?

-By asking new hires specific, standardized questions about your onboarding process, you gain insights into how your current process is working and, more importantly, what needs to be improved.
+By asking new hires specific, standardized questions about your onboarding process, you gain insights into how your current process is working and what needs to be improved.

 Here are some areas in which onboarding surveys can help you improve:

 - Nailing your recruitment process.
-Identify where you can make improvements to address clarity, transparency, and the overall candidate experience.
+Identify where you can make improvements to your hiring process to address clarity, transparency, and the overall candidate experience.

 - Understanding training effectiveness.
 Gauge how well employees perceive the training content, delivery methods, and overall relevance to their new roles.